lisyarus/webgpu-raytracer/readme.md

 * `[W][A][S][D]`: move the camera
 * `[SPACE]`: activate raytracing

-If the camera changes in raytracing mode, the raytracing result is discarded and the preview mode is activated again.
+If the camera changes in raytracing mode, the raytracing result is discarded and the preview mode is activated again (i.e. there's no temporal reprojection in this case).

 # Raytracer